jnozzi/cocoadev.com/markdown/SettingUpCvsRepositories.md

 CVS will create a projectname directory, and spew a copy of the current version of the code into it.
 You can do this many times.
 Your original code is still safe in the CVS repository.

 When you are convinced that everything is working properly, you can delete (please make a backup first!) your original code, and then check it out from CVS into your working directory.
-Now that the CVS directories are present, you can re-launch your project in General/ProjectBuilder, and you should see that it has noticed that your code is now under version control.
+Now that the CVS directories are present, you can re-launch your project in ProjectBuilder, and you should see that it has noticed that your code is now under version control.

 **For more info...**

-See General/CvsBasics for more information.
+See CvsBasics for more information.
 In particular, the Fogel book mentioned on that page is highly recommended for full understanding of CVS.
 The only reason I know any of this is because of that book.

-See General/CvsWrappers for information about storing binary files in CVS.
+See CvsWrappers for information about storing binary files in CVS.

--- General/StevenFrank
+-- StevenFrank